Quick Almond Biscuits – Carb Count Free

 Zero carb count almond biscuits randomly placed on a baking tray

-You can store these chocolate chip cookies happily in an airtight container for up to 4-5 days.
-Although i would be amazed if they lasted that long!
+You can store these almond biscuits happily in an airtight container for up to 4-5 days.
+Although I would be amazed if they lasted that long!

 You can also freeze the cooked cookies which is great if you want to batch cook so that you can grab them as you want them.